KLubin1/Travelers_Calculator/README.md

 ## Last major update: 6/15/21
 ## UPDATE:
 The ratesapi.io is currently offline; specifically, it has redirected to exchangerates.api - which requires me to have an API key, and even then, my allowed requests are limited off of a free plan.
 Therefore currenlty the currency converter is non functional until I can... figure something out.
 I will try to update as soon as possible.
-Sorry:(
+Sorry :(

 ## Description: